Key Takeaways

 Not a whitepaper.
 Not a gated PDF.
 An email course.

-Here’s why the economics work: a well-structured educational email course requires 5–7 hours of upfront creation.
+Here is why the economics work: a well-structured educational email course for B2B requires 5–7 hours of upfront creation.
 Once built, it runs automatically for every subscriber indefinitely.
 The cost-per-lead decreases with every passing month.

 More importantly, it solves the trust deficit that kills most B2B content conversion strategies.
 A standard lead magnet creates one interaction.
-An email course creates 5, 6, 7 interactions over 2–3 weeks, enough for a buyer to form a genuine relationship with your expertise before any sales conversation begins.
+An email course creates five, six, or seven interactions over 2–3 weeks — enough for a buyer to form a genuine relationship with your expertise before any sales conversation begins.

 Why Founder-Led Content Beats Brand Content Every Time